Becoming a National Energy Foundation Trustee

 Matthew Rhodes - MA CEng FIET

-Encraft teams work on innovative and first-of-a-kind building projects, refurbishments and developments nationally, and have been behind the development of landmark projects including the Warwick micro-wind trials, which helped to ensure the UK micro-generation market developed in an ethical and open way.
 Before establishing Encraft, he worked in a variety of management roles for international companies including Unilever, PA Consulting Group and BP.
 In 2010, Matthew was awarded the Sir Thomas Attwood Award by the city of Birmingham for his collaborative work developing innovative, large-scale energy efficiency programmes in the city.
 Matthew originally trained in Engineering, Economics and Management at Oxford University.
 In the late 1990s, he established a global network of engineers interested in sustainability and led an international delegation of engineers to the 2002 World Summit in Johannesburg.
 He’s a regular contributor to industry magazines, speaker at national events on energy efficiency and micro-generation, and has acted as an independent expert for both the EU and UK government to evaluate interdisciplinary research and development projects and proposals related to the distributed generation and the use of energy in buildings.
 In addition to his professional responsibilities, Matthew is Chair of the board of trustees of Craftspace, a leading contemporary craft charity and national portfolio arts organisation based in Birmingham, and a Director of the Sustainable Housing Action Partnership.

 Peter Rickaby - MA DipArch (Cantab) PhD (Open) RIBA

 Before founding Rickaby Thompson Associates in 1982 he was Assistant Director of the Centre for Configurational Studies at The Open University, where he researched energy-related aspects of city-regional planning.
 Peter is an experienced SAP Assessor, a CIBSE Low Carbon Energy Assessor and a BREEAM Accredited Professional.
-He is a member of the Zero Carbon Hub’s Energy Work Group and of the RIBA’s Sustainable Futures Group, and he represents the RIBA on BSI’s PAS 2030 Steering Group.
+He was a member of the Zero Carbon Hub’s Energy Work Group and of the RIBA’s Sustainable Futures Group, and he represents the RIBA on BSI’s PAS 2030 Steering Group.
 He was also a Director of the Centre of Refurbishment Excellence (CoRE).
 Peter has been the lead author of several guides to energy efficiency in buildings, including the RIBA’s Climate Change Tools and the CPA’s Introduction to Low Carbon Domestic Refurbishment (two editions).
 He was co-author of the National Housing Federation’s guides Repairs and Maintenance and Managing the Assets, Managing Editor and co-author of the Institute for Sustainability’s Low Carbon Domestic Retrofit guides, and managed the development of the CoRE curriculum of domestic retrofit masterclasses.

 Andrew Wordsworth - MEng